 On the standard screens most buttons have a keyboard hotkey.
 This will be shown after the name on the button itself or in a label near it.
 Pressing the named key when the screen is displayed is the same as clicking the button with the mouse.
-You might like to try using the mouse and keyboard shortcuts to turn on and off the spindle, to change the feedrate override and to reset it to 100% and to switch to the MDI screen.
+You might like to try using the mouse and keyboard shortcuts to turn on and off the spindle, to turn on Flood coolant and to switch to the MDI screen.
 Notice that letters are sometimes combined with the Control or Alt keys.
 Although letters are shown as uppercase (for ease of reading) you do not use the shift key when using the shortcuts.

 In a workshop it is convenient to minimise the times when you need to use a mouse.
-Physical switches on a control panel can be used to control Mach2 by use of a keyboard emulator board (e.g. Ultimarc IPAC).
-This plugs-in in series with your keyboard and send Mach2 "pretend" keypresses which activate buttons with shortcuts.
+Physical switches on a control panel can be used to control Mach3 by use of a keyboard emulator board (e.g. Ultimarc IPAC).
+This plugsin in series with your keyboard and send Mach3 "pretend" keypresses which activate buttons with shortcuts.